ART-Ankara-Ray-tracing-Tools/Software/README.md

 ## Usage of ART

 1. Copy or download netCDF file to the *INPUT/NETCDF/* folder.
 Work with data that has a small file size whenever possible.
-A global data set should be used and longitude of the data has to be range from 1 to 360 degree.
-For this reason, when downloading ECMWF data, enter the west-east range as 1 to 360 degree.
+A global data set should be used and longitude of the data has to be range from 1<sup>o</sup> to 360<sup>o</sup>.
+For this reason, when downloading ECMWF data, enter the west-east range as 1<sup>o</sup> to 360<sup>o</sup>.
 We recommend using 1x1 degree data.
 The data must include *geopotential*, *specific humidity* and *temperature* parameters.
 2. We recommend naming the NETCDF files as follows:

       `